 On average, we work more than 70% each year, which is roughly 35 years in the average lifetime.

 A good career choice may be the difference between satisfaction or a life filled with dissatisfaction and frustration.
 You do not need to stress about choosing your carrier, but it is not a decision to take it lightly.

 Those people who know from the very beginning that when they want to grow up, they are exceptions.
 We grow up even after we grow up, most of us do not know.

 It is not unusual for people to choose a business that is easy for them.
 They make very little effort to pick a job or they choose a career for the wrong reasons.

-High salary, respect, recommendation by a friend, and choose a safe career just a few mistakes cause.
+High salary, respect, recommendation by a friend, and choosing a safe career are just a few mistakes caused.
 Then they felt stuck and unhappy.

 The correct and thorough career plan is the key to choosing a profession that can be full and full of satisfaction for many years.

 As we said, the first step is self-assessment, where you think and write about your interests, values, and goals.
 For example, what kind of work would you enjoy on a long-term basis and why?

 The second step is career exploration through the evaluation of skills.
 This step focuses less on your personality and character but works on your strengths and weaknesses.

 The third step is clearly outlining your career goals based on your interest, your goals, values, skills, and your understanding of energy.